VectorInstitute/fed-rag/docs/getting_started/import_patterns.md

 FedRAG provides a carefully designed public API for working with RAG and both centralized and federated fine-tuning components.
-All components exported at the root level and from public subpackages are considered stable and follow semantic versioning guidelines.
+All components exported at the root level and from public submodules are considered stable and follow semantic versioning guidelines.

 ## Root Imports